redblindbananaz/Planterium/ProjectDocument.md

 - **Navigation** tested trough the build
 - **Dynamic dates** range of dates tested during Bugfix for the 3 features (last watered, next watering, time owned since purchased)
 - **Dynamic colors** tested and shows accordingly on icon and text of Health.
+- **Details** when changes, details represented correctly according to card view and when changes, all applies.

 ## To do List:

-- Finish View plant layout
+- Finish View plant layout: **Done**
 - Room => show accurate number of plants
 - long press select for cards=> watering
 - watering rooms?
 - overdue watering=> red border of cards or red tint=> custom attributes
 - Camera issues promises
 - Sort cards by next watered
+- On press cancel, water, etc... colors.accent
+- Fix days 8.0 to 8